steepleian/weewx-Weather34-Archived-18-10-2020/HIGHCHARTS_GUIDE.md

             href="<?php echo $chartsource;?>/highcharts.html?chart='[chart_ID]'&span='[time_frame]'&temp='<?php echo $weather['temp_units'];?>'&pressure='<?php echo $weather['barometer_units'];?>'&wind='<?php echo $weather['wind_units'];?>'&rain='<?php echo $weather['rain_units']?>" data-lity >

+# Further Details for Weather34 Highcharts Option

+On a normal setup (WeeWX and webserver on the same machine) the getDayChart.php code uses the info found in weewxserverinfo.txt (located in the weewx directory) to establish a socket connection to weather34.py to send the modified WeeWX config file along with a timestamp so that the WeeWX report engine can generate the report and write it to the json_day folder.

+If the socket connection fails the the getDayChart.php code uses the location of the weewx system found in weewxserverinfo.txt to set the pythonpath and then run w34_reports.
+In this case weather34.py is not used, but the output follows the same path as before.

+If weewxserverinfo.txt is not there then the php falls back to hardcoded WeeWX paths in the getDayChart.php to execute w34_reports.
+If WeeWX is still not found the errors are logged in the webserver log file.

+As a side note the w34_reports command is always logged into the webserver error log for reference.
+This is why next to the syslog log this is the most important log followed by the browser console log.

+If using a remote webserver then the setup is different and now rsync needs to be used since the python path will not work and the file w34_reports is a noop now and weather34.py is the only path.

+The user must setup keys and the transfer in the WeeWX config to to rsync for any transfers to work from a WeeWX server to a remote webserver.

+Note in the plots_config.js you can turn off all day plots using the info  var disable_day_plots = false; //Disable day plots by changing this setting to true.
+This is useful to suppress pop-up error messages when the configuration is unable to use day plots.

+To summarise there are multiple ways for day plots to work with local setups, with each level down getting a little more brittle.
+With remote machines there is only one way and everything must be setup correctly.

 Any problems, please raise an Issue in this repository attaching a debug report (see here for details http://www.weewx.com/docs/utilities.htm#wee_debug_utility), your skin.conf files and a syslog tail report covering at least two archive cycles from startup.